hellensimeo/english-for-designers/02-first-impressions/helens-work-manifesto.md

 # Helen's Work Manifesto

 #### Let's bring that "What If" to Life
 Are you ready to take your brand to the next level?
 I’ll partner with you to understand your vision, story, and audience.
 I'll craft a product experience that resonates with your audience.

-With my diverse skills in design, storytelling, and strategy, we'll choose the best tools that work - for you.
+We'll choose the best tools that work - for you.
 Build something that aligns with your brand and speaks to your goals.
 <br>
 <br>